 Recently, Genealogy SA published extracts from the indexes online.
 The information is equivalent to indexes published online by most Australian states.
 Information about these and other databases can be found at the Genealogy SA website.

 The full indexes are available on CDROM and available in the State Library of South Australia, many public libraries and other state libraries across Australia.
 The Library is open daily, however, if you are unable to visit, we invite you to submit a query via our Ask Us Service.

-Launch of Savill Index of The Advertiser Funeral Notices online
+Savill Index of The Advertiser Funeral Notices now online

 In January 2001 Mr Gerald A. Savill commenced extracting and indexing funeral notices that appeared in The Advertiser newspaper.
-He spend many months peering at microfilms as he recorded, by hand, in notebooks the details needed for his indexes until he was able to catch up and index directly from The Advertiser on a daily basis to his computer.
-Currently he has produced indexes to funeral notices from 1971 to 1990 and 1997 to 2013.
+He commenced his index from 1971 and he spend many months peering at microfilms as he recorded, by hand, in notebooks the details needed for his indexes until he was able to catch up and index directly from The Advertiser on a daily basis to his computer.

 The State Library of South Australia has for some years held a printed copy of The Savill Index and will continue to do so.
 It is available in the Family History area and is updated at the beginning of each year when the previous year's index is received electronically from Mr Savill.

 Savill Index of The Advertiser Funeral Notices 1971 - 2013

 The State Library is open every day of the week.

 Suggest a new item:

 If you have a suggestion for an item or resource the Library should acquire, please provide us with the details.